Pandas Merge DataFrames Explained Examples

 Conclusion

 I hope you have learned the pandas merge() method that merges the DataFrame.
 Merging is a join operation that combines the columns from both DataFrames.
-Merge also supports joining on columns, index, and combination of both.
+Merge also supports joining on columns, index, and a combination of both.

 References